-A DNR order is an individual based protocol and there is no identified impact on small businesses.
+A DNR Order is an individual based written document and there is no identified impact on small businesses.

 16. How will the agency apply Ohio Revised Code section 119.14 (waiver of fines and penalties for paperwork violations and first-time offenders) into implementation of the regulation?